-The Omnipod DASH® Insulin Management System is a continuous insulin delivery system that provides all the proven benefits of Continuous Subcutaneous Insulin Infusion (CSII) therapy.
+The Omnipod DASH Insulin Management System is a continuous insulin delivery system that provides all the proven benefits of continuous subcutaneous insulin infusion (CSII) therapy.

-Features of the Omnipod DASH® System include:
+Features of the Omnipod DASH System include:

 No tubing: There is no tubing connecting the Pod to the Personal Diabetes Manager (PDM).
 You can wear the Pod under your clothes and carry the PDM separately.
 You can swim wearing the Pod and leave the PDM on dry land.
-The Pod is waterproof to 7.6 metres (25 feet) for up to 60 minutes (IP28).
+The Pod is waterproof to 25 feet (7.6 meters) for up to 60 minutes (IP28).